Denton County Area Food Pantries & Soup Kitchens

 Sign up as a volunteer via their website to help in whichever capacity appeals to you.

-*COVID-19 UPDATE: With their adjusted serving hours, Our Daily Bread needs volunteers Monday-Saturday from 9:00am-1:30pm.
-They are currently serving guests outside in the parking lot to maintain better social distancing.
+*COVID-19 UPDATE: With their adjusted serving hours, Our Daily Bread needs volunteers Monday-Saturday from 8:00am-1:30pm and are practicing safe social distancing guidelines.
 Donations are also being accepted Monday-Saturday until 2pm, or you can arrange for pick-up outside of those hours by calling 940-566-1308, or you can donate online.

 9085 Dogwood St, Frisco TX 75033